DBO-DKFZ/SCP-Robustness-Benchmark/README.md

 ## Evaluation

 Evaluation of the submitted files is carried out by us using the metrics for SAM, SAM-C and SAM-P that were outlined in the paper.
 For each submitted file, we will provide a corresponding csv file that will list the unadjusted metrics for each transformation.
-Researchers can then calculate the unadjusted *mCBE*, *relative mCBE* and *mFR*, as well as the [baseline](https://s3.dkfz.de/HD02-HBA-Benchmark/Baseline.7z) adjusted *mCBE*, *relative mCBE* and *mFR*.
+Researchers can then calculate the unadjusted *mBCE*, *relative mBCE* and *mFR*, as well as the [baseline](https://s3.dkfz.de/HD02-HBA-Benchmark/Baseline.7z) adjusted *mBCE*, *relative mBCE* and *mFR*.
 We have provided an exemplary notebook and the necessary code to do so in this repo.

 ## Condensed Workflow